 It’s hard out there for a career.
 If only you had more challenge, more money, more responsibility.
 While you can and should ask for all of these things (going direct seldom fails), it’s not always that easy.

 Here are three ways to build your self-confidence on the road to being one of those annoyingly awesome people who light up when they talk about what they do.

 1. Get a side job.
 If you’re not ready to quit your job that sucks, get a side job consulting or freelancing.
 More cash means you’re able to create financial padding if and when you do decide to leave.
-But more importantly, getting distance between you and your current job is essential for creativity.
-When you stretch your muscles, your new job will stimulate ideas for your old job, and vice versa.
-Everybody wins.

 I recently met a young woman who wanted to start a blog from a teacher’s perspective that revealed a teacher’s real and true thoughts.
 Like how bratty the kids are.
 How she cusses at them in her head and makes fun of how they dress.